 Ethan Farmer Rides to Victory at New England Mountain Bike Championship

-RU Freshman Ethan Farmer had a busy autumn.
+RU Sophomore Ethan Farmer had a busy freshman year.
 There was schoolwork of course, plus a busy soccer season.
-But the ninth grader also found time to clock five to six hours a week on his mountain bike, riding trails and training for the New England Mountain Bike Championship held recently in Northfield, New Hampshire.
+But the ninth grader also found time to clock five to six hours a week on his mountain bike, riding trails and training for the New England Mountain Bike Championship.

 “He came in first place out of 73 other bikers in the ‘B’ race,” said RU Athletic Director Steve Croucher (proudly).
 “And if he’d competed in the ‘A’ race, he’d have been in the top ten.”

 “And that,” Croucher said, “is no small feat for a kid from a small public school in Vermont – that doesn’t have a bike club – who’s racing against bikers from throughout New England, most of whom come from private schools with well funded and established teams.”

 Encouraged – and often accompanied – by Croucher, Farmer has been working hard on his climbing, turning, jumping, and other riding techniques while sticking to a strengthening regimen designed to prepare him for the kinds of challenges he’ll face on the racing circuit.

 “I love mountain biking,” Farmer said.
 “I love the adventure, I love breaking new ground, I love the adrenaline rush.
 There’s nothing like that feeling that comes with knowing I’m the first person ever to take a bike down a new trail.”

 Farmer got his start early.
 He raced motocross bikes as a kid, then moved on to BMX, single gear bikes.
 “But when you live in Vermont and are riding on trails that climb mountains, single gear just doesn’t cut it,” he said.
 “When I moved here about three years ago, I got a mountain bike and quickly realized how much I love riding the different kinds of terrain.”